xn--nding-jua/XFBAPE/README.md

 - [x] Optional: Noise-Gates
 - [x] Optional: Bluetooth-A2DP-Sink
 - [x] Optional: 24dB/oct Linkwitz-Riley Crossover for tweeter and subwoofer
-- [x] Prepared: Support for the XTouch-Control

 ## Current status of the project
 So far, the project is more of a "proof of concept".
 The audio-volume settings, the EQs and the dynamic compressor work well.
 But there are still a few small bugs in the system that don't make it easy to use at a live-event at the moment:

+- [ ] Severe: Audio sent back to the X32 has different volumes on different channels -> probably a bit-shift-error.
+Work in Progress...
-- [ ] EQs crackle on adjusting the frequency -> problem is solved when using a steep low-pass-filter with a cutoff frequency <=24kHz
+- [ ] Medium: EQs crackle on adjusting the frequency -> problem is solved when using a steep low-pass-filter with a cutoff frequency <=24kHz.
+No solution for the small FPGA within the Vidor4000
-- [ ] Audio sent back to the X32 has different volumes on different channels -> probably a bit-shift-error
-- [ ] MP3s with 44,1kHz have a slight noise -> implement sample-rate conversion to 48kHz (already prepared, but FPGA is a bit small)
+- [ ] Medium: MP3s with 44,1kHz have a slight noise -> implement sample-rate conversion to 48kHz (already prepared, but FPGA is a bit small).
+No solution for the small FPGA within the Vidor4000
-- [ ] Support for the XTouch is working in general, but the performance is not good yet -> optimize code
-- [ ] Bluetooth is not working together with other features -> optimize code in NINA/ESP32 to save more space to enable BT
+- [ ] Low: Bluetooth is not working together with other features -> optimize code in NINA/ESP32 to save more space to enable BT.
+Probably not possible with the NINA-W102 on the Vidor4000

 ## Overview
 The SAMD21 is used as an USB-2-UART converter for controlling and updating the individual devices.
 The device also controls the small I2C-display and communicates over the W5500-IC with your ethernet.